 Welcome to the Latinx Mental Health and Treatment Outcomes (LMHT) lab at the University of Nebraska!

-What we do: We focus on finding better ways to understand mental health disparities for Latinx populations and evaluating strategies that reduce them.
-Much of the work on understanding disparities focuses on differences in trauma exposure and other stressful events like discrimination.
-We also extend the reach of services through things like mobile applications and working alongside other health providers.
-More than anything, we seek to have a positive impact on the community through our research.
+What we do: We focus on finding better ways to understand and improve mental health equity, particularly for Latinx and Spanish-speaking populations.
+Much of this work centers on mechanisms that disparately impact marginalized populations, including traumatic event exposure and discrimination.
+We also recognize that enhancing equity across race/ethnicity or immigration requires considering how multiple intersecting identities affect the lived experience of the people we serve.
+In order to enhance access to care, we frequently use non-traditional approaches to care, including technology-based resources and working collaboratively other health providers.
+More than anything, we seek to have a positive impact on the community through our research and related clinical care.
 The lab is directed by Dr. Arthur "Trey" Andrews III.

 Dr. Andrews is accepting applications for a graduate student to start in the Fall of 2020.
 See the main page for the Clinical Psychology Training Program for more information regarding the program and the application process.
 Spanish/English bilingual fluency preferred, but not required.

 Dr. Andrews is also looking for undergraduate students who are interested in research experience.
 Students may be from any discipline and bilingual Spanish/English skills are preferred.